dhornbein/democrats.com/README.md

 ## Outline

-This is currently a single page theme.
+The theme has a front page and single post pages.

 The home page consists of three main sections: